Simple ODE Solvers - Derivation. (pdf file)

-Roundoff error. (postscript file) These notes give the results of a numerical experiment exploring the effect of roundoff error on Euler's method.
+Roundoff error. (pdf file) These notes give the results of a numerical experiment exploring the effect of roundoff error on Euler's method.

-Richardson Extrapolation. (postscript file) Automatic step size adjustment for many different algorithms is based on an idea called Richardson extrapolation, that is described in these notes.
+Richardson Extrapolation. (pdf file) Automatic step size adjustment for many different algorithms is based on an idea called Richardson extrapolation, that is described in these notes.

 Variable Step Size Methods. (pdf file) These notes show how Richardson extrapolation can be used to develop algorithms for generating numerical solutions to ODEs that automatically select the step size used in each step.

 A Simple ODE Solver with Automatic Step Size Adjustment.
 This demo contains an annotated implementation of a very naive variable step size method.
 You can run it one step at a time.
 Each step is accompanied by a commentary which shows you the computation done during that step.